jackifax/NICAR_2016/README.md

 Here's some new text, and some more!

-What's this good for, I wonder?
+What's this good for, I think to myself?